-If you want to know how to become a nurse, we can help!
-You may have lots of questions, including how do I get started in nursing, what are the easiest nursing schools to get into and how long does it take to become a nurse.
+If you want to know how to become a registered nurse, we can help!
+You may have lots of questions, including how to get started.
+Maybe you’re wondering which are the easiest nursing schools to get into.
+Many potential nursing students wonder long it takes to become a nurse.
 Well, we have the answers you are looking for.
 You can also contact our RN on staff with any nursing school questions we don’t cover.

-There are three basic ways to become a Registered Nurse: find and complete a diploma program (pretty rare these days); earn an Associate’s Degree in Nursing (ADN); or earn a Bachelor of Science in Nursing (BSN) degree.
+There are three basic ways to become a Registered Nurse.
+First, find and complete a diploma program (pretty rare these days).
+2nd, earn an Associate’s Degree in Nursing (ADN) or earn a Bachelor of Science in Nursing (BSN) degree.
 On this page, you’ll find details about what the process entails from start to finish.
-Click on the nursing schools below to jump straight into becoming an RN, or find registered nurse programs near you by using the search box above.
+Click on the nursing schools below to for more information.
+Additionally, you can find programs near you with the search box above.

 Read more to learn about the specifics of each degree, including program requirements.
 On this page you’ll also learn about your job prospects and salary potential as a registered nurse!